-To give you added peace of mind, you can delete learned language data from your device (or your Cloud account) at any time.
+To give you added peace of mind, you can delete learned language data from your device (or your SwiftKey Account) at any time.

 By having Full Access, we’re also able to seamlessly improve both language predictions and our feature-set in the future; for example, we can roll out new or improved languages without disrupting your typing by requiring the app to be updated.
 In order to keep up with how quickly language evolves, we update our language models from time to time.

-Opting in to SwiftKey Cloud means the insights that SwiftKey learns from your typing are securely backed up to our servers and synced across other devices that you opt in with.
+By creating a SwiftKey Account, SwiftKey learns from your typing.
+Your predictions are securely backed up to our servers and synced across other devices that you opt in with.
 You can link your SwiftKey Account to your Gmail, Facebook, Twitter accounts to enhance the personalization of word predictions.

-You can find out more about SwiftKey Cloud here.
+You can read more about the benefits of a SwiftKey Account here.